-The Jamboree music was composed by Greek Academy Award-winning composer Manos Hatzidakis.
-The lyrics to the original song, in Greek language, were by another famous Greek lyricist Nikos Gatsos.
-The Greek song, with vocals sung by the Royal Palace Children’s Choir, circulated as an 45 RPM Jamboree record back in 1963, under the Columbia label (code SCDG 3315).
+The Jamboree music was composed by Greek Academy Award-winning composer Manos Hatzidakis while the lyrics to the original version in Greek, were by the famous Greek lyricist Nikos Gatsos.
+The song, with vocals sung by the Boy's Chorus of the Chapel of the Greek Royal Palace, circulated as an 45 RPM Jamboree record back in 1963, under the Columbia label (code SCDG 3315).
 This song was heard every morning at reveille; 14 thousand scouts used to wake up daily to this music.
-The greek record featured the song "I Fotia" (greek for The Fire), on side B.
+The record featured the song "I Fotia" (greek for The Fire), on side B.

-There were at least two official international versions of the song, one in English and one in Italian language; it is however unknown which of the two Italian Scout Associations which participated in the Jamboree, ASCI or CNGFI, introduced the song, or whether it was common for both.
-Also, to our knowledge, the English version has not been officially recorded and is not documented to date.
+There were at least three official international versions of the song, in English, in Italian and in French language.
+The French version was discovered in 2023, on the occasion of the 60th Anniversary and is included below.
+It is unknown which of the two Italian Scout Associations which participated in the Jamboree, ASCI or CNGFI, introduced the italian song, probably it was common for both.

 Apart from the Greek record there was also a Dutch-cut 45RPM record, again by Columbia, with a much more elaborate cover featuring the Marathon Courier on yellow background (code CH 3038).